HarshBaliPortfolio/WorlyYear2Project/README.md

 ## Worly's Project worflow:
 1. Brainstorming & pitching ideas.
 2. Creating initial designs as a starting points.
+Checkout Wory's [Design](/Design/)
 3. Scrum Planning.
 4. Sprint Planning and retrospective.
+[Run Worly](/Worly)
-    - Simultaneously, learning technologies and using the knowledge to implement features.
+    - Simultaneously, learning technologies and using the knowledge to implement features within sprints.
 5. Presenting Worly to panel of supervisors.

 ## Software Development Lifecycle used: